 I really don’t belong here, I tell myself nervously.
 I’d rather be at a museum.
 Or reading a book.
 Or sharing a candlelit dinner with my husband alongside a lake.
 But our 6-year-old son has been begging for amusement park thrills, and our budget won’t stretch to Florida.
 So here I am, strapped into the Avatar Airbender, a skateboard ride inside one of the world’s largest shopping malls.
 I’m afraid of heights, but the bright colors at Nickelodeon Universe—and no lines early this morning—lure me onto this ride in Mall of America, just south of Minnesota’s Twin Cities in Bloomington.

 We’re three of 40 million people who visit the mall each year—more than twice the number who visit Disney’s Magic Kingdom.
 And we know a few more.
 Colin runs into his classmate Grady, and we see our old neighbors, all from West Des Moines, Iowa, roughly 240 miles south.
-After the initial fancy-meeting-you-here, we gush about the easy drive, the affordable fun and the opening of the Euro-sleek Radisson Blu Mall of America, connected to the mall’s second floor by a sunny hallway dotted with local artwork.
+After the initial fancy-meeting-you-here, we gush about the easy drive, the affordable fun and the Euro-sleek Radisson Blu Mall of America, connected to the mall’s second floor by a sunny hallway dotted with local artwork.
 We shop the 500-plus stores, eat a brownie volcano topped with sparklers at Rainforest Cafe and shuttle to the indoor Water Park of America to zoom down a 10-story-tall water slide in a family-size raft.
 Twice.
 “It’s nice to be indoors when it’s cold outside.
 And if you get the [unlimited-ride] wristbands, you can leave, go do something else and come back,” says Alisha Stewart, Grady’s mom.
 “And the hotel is stylish, but I wasn’t afraid the kids were going to break anything.”

-Opened last March, the 500-room, 13-story Radisson Blu adds a sophisticated sheen to a mall getaway.
+The 500-room, 13-story Radisson Blu adds a sophisticated sheen to a mall getaway.
 Impeccable service, playful furnishings and soft beds only begin to define the first hotel connected to this retail behemoth.
 We can drop off shopping bags, rest, go for a swim—all without lugging puffy winter coats.
 Staying in a place like this tempers some of the mall’s famed busyness.

 Maybe that’s why I find myself on the Avatar Airbender.
 The ride begins, whirling my cranberry-painted toes above my head to within inches of the glass atrium and pulling uncharacteristic shrieks from my throat.
 It eventually comes to a stop, and I stumble into my husband’s steadying arms, my short hair blown up, adrenaline surging through my body.
 Turns out this getaway suits our family better than I ever imagined.